-This approach uses a lookup table that maps the value mentioned in the bandwidth field of the Flow Label to the value already defined in the lookup table.
+This approach uses a hashed lookup table that maps the value mentioned in the bandwidth field of the Flow Label to the value already defined in the lookup table.
 These values have to be universally accepted and uniformly defined in all the routers and end-nodes.

 In the opinion of the authors, using first approach will result in saving the time for lookup in providing the quality of service.
 In event of the requirement of certain intermediate values, the second approach could be used.
-However whichever alternative is used, it shall be recommended in the final version of this specification to use only one of these approaches, preferably the former.
+However whichever be the case, it is to be recommended explicitly in this specification-field.
+This option may be indicated by an all-zero bit-string that in turn might indicate that the Look-up Table is embedded in the Hop-by-Hop EH Payload area as appended to the standard defined payload. [draft-banerjee-ipv6-quality-service-01.txt]